The security guard industry has come a long way over the years, and now the role of a guard is becoming very similar to that of a police officer.

 The changing role of security will continue as our world changes.

 Could guarding replace policing altogether?
-Perhaps not, but the role of guards and their duties will continue to grow, and more businesses and organizations will continually utilize them to “serve and protect.”
+Perhaps not, but the role of guards and their duties will continue to grow, and more businesses and organizations will continually utilize them.

 Are you interested in a career as a security guard?
 Contact Regal Security Inc. today and learn about training courses and the positions we have available.